 Most bodies are buried in established cemeteries, but there are no state laws in Arizona that prohibit burial on private property.
 Local governments may have rules governing burials, however.
 Before burying a body on private land or establishing a family cemetery, you should check county and city zoning rules.

 In Arizona, there are no state laws governing where you may keep or scatter ashes.
+The county medical examiner must approve of cremation, and an authorizing individual (like the executor or next-of-kin) must sign a form authorizing cremation within 15 days of the death.
 Cremation renders ashes harmless, so there is no public health risk involved.
 Use common sense and refrain from scattering ashes in places where they would be obvious to others.